Chiral Graviton Modes in Fermionic Fractional Chern Insulators: Adiabatic connection of graviton from FQH to FCI

 As highlighted by the dashed gray line in Fig. \ref{fig:lifetime_analysis}(a) the graviton peak lies well above the two magnetoroton energy.
 Indeed, as explicitly shown in App. \ref{sec:app_dos}, the gravitons keep lying inside the excitation continuum in finite size calculation, the density of states at the graviton energy here is large (for $N=12$ roughly $10^4$ states per unit frequency) and very likely gets most of its contributions from 3-4 magnetoroton states.
 Therefore, its long lifetime should not be attributed to a low density of states below the two magnetoroton continuum as in the case explored in Ref. \cite{wangDynamics2025} but on a suppression of scattering matrix elements which render the graviton-mode a true quasi-particle hidden in a continuum.
-Overall we remark that, while our data provide evidence for a finite and large lifetime in the CB point, we cannot completely exclude the divergence of the decay rate at system sizes outside the range of current state-of-the-art numerical methods.
+Overall our data provide strong evidence for a finite and large lifetime in the CB point, we find it unlikely that a divergence in the decay rate develops at larger system sizes.
 A detailed analysis of the scattering process of the graviton and its guiding center symmetry would help illuminate the thermodynamic behavior of the graviton mode, which we leave to future study.

-We also interpolate HH$^*_{\frac{1}{4}}$ Hamiltonian to a CB lattice (see Appendix~\ref{sec:appC}), the band gap remains intact and much larger than the band width.
+We also interpolate HH$^*_{\frac{1}{4}}$ Hamiltonian to a CB lattice (see App.\ref{sec:appC}), the band gap remains intact and much larger than the band width.
 In HH$^*_{\frac{1}{4}}$ interpolation, the CB side has a relatively flatter band while the HH side has smoother quantum geometry.
 The graviton chirality is resolved in both limits.
 Interestingly, compared with $1/4$ HH$^*$, the graviton in the CB limit has a longer lifetime and decays more slowly as the interaction increases.
 This scenario is different from $1/8$ HH$^*$ interpolation as there is competition between the effect of band flatness and quantum geometry on the lifetime of the graviton.
 This comparison highlights the complication of the interplay between band flatness and quantum geometry on the properties of graviton-modes in FCIs.